Walks & Hikes

 The road starts in Opicina at the obelisk or in Prosecco at the end of Via San Nazario.
 We will describe it in the direction from Opicina to Prosecco.
 From the parking "Obelisco", avoid taking the upper paths, keep on the main gravel road that starts at the end of the parking.
 From there, the road proceeds in a wood, constantly going downhill.
 After a couple of kilometers, the wood this up, letting the panorama open up towards the sea.
 Then, the gravel road will be replaced by a larger asphalt road going slightly uphill and carved into the ridge.
 This place is renowned for its climbing walls and often you will see climbers of all ages and expertise trying out its various ways.
 Eventually, we will reach the parking on Prosecco's side.
 The

-πŸ‘‰ If you want a quieter path in the woods, you can alternatively follow one of the many paths parallel to Napoleonica climbing the mountain ridge.
+π If you want a quieter path in the woods, you can alternatively follow one of the many paths parallel to Napoleonica climbing the mountain ridge.

-πŸ‘‰ Napoleonica is also a wonderful location for running, given the absence of cars and the gentle slopes.
+π Napoleonica is also a wonderful location for running, given the absence of cars and the gentle slopes.

-Sanctuary of Monte Grisa.
+π From the Napoleonica parking in Prosecco, just before the road becomes closed to traffic, a path starts which leads you uphill to the Sanctuary of Monte Grisa.
 It's a (weird) church dedicated to St. Mary, pilgrimage destination, and one of the paramount panoramic spots in Trieste.
 You can also reach it directly with the bus line 42, but note that it seldom stops there.

-πŸ‘‰ From Prosecco you can easily reach, in 5-10 mins of walk, the historic village of Contovello.
+π From Prosecco you can easily reach, in 5-10 mins of walk, the historic village of Contovello.
 It's one of the rare Karst villages which has conserved a historic center.
-Noteworthy is the neighbourhood of the Church of St. Jerome (
+Noteworthy is the neighbourhood of the Church of St. Jerome (San Girolamo) and its nearby alley (ΓΌlca).
+Also, Contovello hosts a few osmize, so you might conclude your tour there.

 The obelisk in Opicina